JackDerksen/minui/README.md

 MinUI is designed to make terminal game development straightforward.
 Here's what makes it great for games:

-- **Minimal Dependencies**: Built on pancurses with minimal additional dependencies
+- **Minimal Dependencies**: Built on crossterm with minimal additional dependencies
 - **Game First**: Designed specifically for terminal-based games
 - **Easy to Learn**: Clean, intuitive API that gets out of your way
 - **Performance Focused**: Built with game performance requirements in mind